Decomposition and Stoichiometry in Chemistry

 Applications

-Decomposition and stoichiometry have various applications in chemistry and other fields, including:
+Decomposition and stoichiometry have various applications, including:

 - Chemical synthesis